joereynolds/joereynolds.github.io/_posts/2018-06-12-the-half-whole-scale.md

 ```
 #### Symmetrical Properties

-Like I quickly touched upon in the bullet points, the half-whole scale is a SYMMETRICAL scale.
+Like I quickly touched upon in the bullet points, the half-whole scale is a *symmetrical* scale.
 It is not symmetrical in the strict sense that it divides the octave up into equal parts like a whole-tone or chromatic scale would, but the sequence of notes in the half-whole scale is symmetrical.

 For example, in our above table, if we isolate the first three elements of the scale (C, Db, Eb) and view their intervals, we get the formula:
 ```